dindasigma/the-neverending-exploration/README.md

 ## Usage

-First, you’ll have to have a Google account and create a new spreadsheet.
+First, create a new spreadsheet on your Google account.
 The file contains two sheets as you can see in this [example file](https://docs.google.com/spreadsheets/d/1N-T3DsgFF_GktcVl6aKn1RryKt6LKpqpgvC9nJpFkFA/edit?usp=sharing).

-Now that your Google Sheet is set up, you’ll need to link the spreadsheet to your website by defining some variables in config.php
+Now that our Google Sheet is set up, we need to link the spreadsheet to our application by defining some variables in config.php

 ```php
 !defined('ASSETS_URL') && define('ASSETS_URL', 'my_assets_url');